 This article contains compensated links; please read my disclaimer for more information.

-Rome Italy – the eternal history, gladiator fights for survival, toga dressed emperors and their beautiful women, floating wine at parties, intrigues, fantastic architecture – all of these give me the tremendous, tingling feeling of awe.
-All of these are Rome the eternal city that was not built in one day.
+Rome Italy – the eternal history, gladiator fights for survival, toga dressed emperors and their beautiful women, floating wine at parties, intrigues, ancient architecture – all of these give me the tremendous, tingling feeling of awe.
+All of these are Rome, the eternal city that was not built in one day.